samiramrullah/BootCamp/README.md

    6. **Regression testing**: Checking whether new features break or degrade functionality.
 Sanity testing can be used to verify menus, functions and commands at the surface level, when there is no time for a full regression test.
    7. **Stress testing**: Testing how much strain the system can take before it fails.
 Considered to be a type of non-functional testing.
    8. **Usability testing**: Validating how well a customer can use a system or web application to complete a task.

+# Testing Metrics
+ - A metric expresses the degree to which a system, system component, or process possesses a certain attribute in numerical terms

+ ## Types of Software Testing Metrics
+ 1. **Process Metrics**: A project’s characteristics and execution are defined by  process metrics.
+These features are critical to the SDLC process’s improvement and maintenance (Software Development Life Cycle).

+ 2. **Product Metrics**: A product’s size, design, performance, quality, and complexity are defined by product metrics.
+Developers can improve the quality of their software development by utilizing these features.

+ 3. **Project Metrics**: Project Metrics are used to assess a project’s overall quality.
+It is used to estimate a project’s resources and deliverables, as well as to determine costs, productivity, and flaws.